When every second counts

 No more missing the forest for the trees

 “The fact that we’re all at the table together means we see insights that you’d otherwise miss: this way we avoid missing the forest for the trees and we can see each others’ blind spots.
 Everyone takes part in the discussion and everyone’s contribution – from neurologist, to nurse, to phone operator – is equally valuable.
 This creates a real connection and generates a lot of energy.”
 Schoemaker: “The dashboard is, again, a perfect aid: it generates immediate feedback on the entire process of emergency care, thanks to all the indicators you can track.
-Medical specialists – not happy with everything they have to record normally – see huge advantages here: these are the hardest quality indicators, those have to be recorded.
+Medical specialists – not happy with everything they have to record normally – see huge advantages here: these are the hardest quality indicators, and those have to be recorded.
 Every second of improvement counts.”

 Determine solidification value early

 Martin Smeekes has a concrete example from the neurology project.
 In the three hospitals in North-Holland North, it turns out that after the arrival of a patient with a stroke, time is lost.
 This information was revealed by the dashboard.
 So what happened here?
 After making the CT scan, the coagulation of the blood has to be determined before a strong coagulating agent can be administered.
 The lab technician often has to come from a different hospital department, which takes time.
-Since June 1st 2017, the coagulating value of the blood is determined by the paramedic at the patient’s home, saving time in the process in the hospital.
+Since June 1st, 2017, the coagulating value of the blood is determined by the paramedic at the patient’s home, saving time in the process in the hospital.

-Seeing, talking to, and understand each other
+Seeing, talking to, and understanding each other

 Schoemaker: “Seeing, talking to, and understanding each other is really what it’s all about in these improvement processes.
 The dashboard is an important aid – it provides insight into all the information we record.
 But the actual work – optimizing the process – is done by people who work together.
 People with a drive to improve, who trust each other in this (for example making a cardiogram, or determining blood values in the ambulance), who are prepared to give and receive feedback, who dare to let go.
 Those people together comprise the intelligent organization.